 Increasingly popular with home gardeners Tuscan Kale is also known as Cavalo Nero or 'Nero de Toscana'.

-When you realise how easy it is to grow, how nutritious it is and add that it actually looks great in the garden, you may well want to plant some.
+When you realize how easy it is to grow, how nutritious it is and add that it actually looks great in the garden, you may well want to plant some.

 The best way to grow Tuscan Kale is from seed, however seedling plants grow well as long as they are young and are not pot bound.
 Kale seems to be available in nurseries all year round, however it is actually a cool season crop, so plant it early for good results.